 Appearance

-Jane Magnolias grow to be 10-15 feet tall, with a maximum spread of 8-12 feet.
-They grow at a slow rate of about one foot or less each year.
+Jane magnolias typically reach 10–15 feet tall when fully mature, with a maximum spread of 8–12 feet.
+They grow slowly at a rate of about a foot or less per year.

 Appearance

 Multi-stemmed shrub or small tree with rounded shape.
-Tulip-shaped, 8-inch flowers bloom in late spring, reddish-purple on the outside and white inside.
-Dark, leathery green leaves in summer.
-Leaves yellow or bronze in autumn and fall in winter
+Bloom with 8-inch tulip-shaped flowers in late spring that are reddish-purple on the outside and white inside.
+Dark, leathery green leaves in summer that turn yellow or bronze in autumn and fall in winter

 Height